iot-edge-foundation/iot-edge-tradfri/README.md

 Lights can be controlled individually or as a group.

-State, brightness and color can be set.
+State, brightness, and color can be set.
 Mood is not available yet.

 # Interface